greenelab/old-adage-server/data/README.md

 ### **sample_signature_activity.txt**
   Contains signature (node) activity levels (as absolute values) for each sample in the compendium derived from the eADAGE machine learning model.
-  In this file, samples are rows, and nodes are columns.
+  In this file, samples are rows, and signatures are columns.
 This file is based on the `all-pseudomonas-gene-normalized_HWActivity_perGene_with_net300_100models_1_100_k=300_seed=123_ClusterByweighted_avgweight_network_ADAGE.txt` file, which is now in the `data/old/` folder.